wazuh/wazuh-documentation/source/user-manual/api/equivalence.rst

 Equivalence table
 -----------------

-As Wazuh API 4.0 introduces several changes to existing endpoints it is important to review those changes in case of migration from API ``3.x`` to ``4.0``.
+Wazuh API 4.0 introduces several changes to existing endpoints.
+It is therefore important to review those changes when migrating to ``4.0``.

 The following tables contain the equivalencies between old API 3.x and API 4.0 endpoints: